Filippa Giordano: Success in The Americas and the Spanish style

-In 2006 Filippa performed at the biggest and most important arenas in Latin America: Auditorio Nacional in Mexico City (receiving the nomination for 'Best Classical Show' at the LUNAS); more than eight thousand enjoyed a spectacular show, this performance followed presentations in other major Mexican cities.
+In 2006, Filippa performed at the biggest and most important arenas in Latin America: Auditorio Nacional in Mexico City (receiving the nomination for 'Best Classical Show' at the LUNAS); more than eight thousand people enjoyed a spectacular show, this performance followed by presentations in other major Mexican cities.

-She was also honoured by the Zacatecas Governor during her show in the city and accepted the invitation to the Delicias and Cd Juarez Cultural Festival where she gathered more than thirty thousand people.
+She was also honoured by the Zacatecas Governor during her show in the city and accepted the invitation to the Delicias and Cd Juarez Cultural Festival, where she gathered more than thirty thousand people.

-Filippa performed on 26 September representing International women, before an estimated audience of more than 10,000 attendees to the CONFERENCE ON WOMEN, organized by California Governor, Arnold Schwarzenegger and First Lady, Maria Shriver, among attending celebrities were: Dalai Lama, Martha Stewart, Sarah Ferguson, Tyra Banks and many more.
+Filippa performed on 26 September, representing International women, before an estimated audience of more than 10,000 attendees to the CONFERENCE ON WOMEN, organized by California Governor, Arnold Schwarzenegger and First Lady, Maria Shriver, among attending celebrities were: Dalai Lama, Martha Stewart, Sarah Ferguson, Tyra Banks and many more.

 At the end of the year, Prima Donna was released by Sony/Bmg in Mexico and other Latin American countries.
 The album contains, for the first time in her career, two songs in Spanish: 'Me He Enamorado de Ti' (Woman in Love) and 'Como He de Vivir Sin Tu Cariño' (How Am I Supposed to Live Without Your Love).
 Prima Donna was produced by Steve Galante and Filippa; the album was recorded in Montreal, Canada and Rome, Italy.

-In November she performed for the 100 Anniversary of Grupo Salinas for a special audience including Felipe Calderon, Vicente Fox, Ricardo Salinas, Carlos Slim.
+In November, she performed for the 100th Anniversary of Grupo Salinas for a special audience including Felipe Calderon, Vicente Fox, Ricardo Salinas, and Carlos Slim.

 In December, she sang on the Movie Soundtrack 'Guadalupe' released in Mexico and the United States.

-In February 2007 Prima Donna reached the Gold Status in Mexico.
-In May she toured and performed in the National Auditorium again being nominated for the second time at the October 2007 LUNAS.
+In February 2007, Prima Donna reached the Gold Status in Mexico.
+In May, she toured and performed in the National Auditorium again, being nominated for the second time at the October 2007 LUNAS.

-In December 2007 she gave a recital at the Esplanade Concert Hall in Singapore with the Philharmonic Orchestra.
+In December 2007, she gave a recital at the Esplanade Concert Hall in Singapore with the Philharmonic Orchestra.

-In 2008 Filippa entered the recording studio to write and co-produce her new material "Capriccio", where for the first time, she sang almost the entire album in Spanish reaching the first positions on the Mexican Charts until March 2009.
+In 2008, Filippa entered the recording studio to write and co-produce her new material "Capriccio", where for the first time, she sang almost the entire album in Spanish, reaching the first positions on the Mexican Charts until March 2009.